Koredotcom/docs/docs/xo/getting-started/navigating-the-platform.md

 * Search your list of Apps.
 * Filter the apps by Pinned, Shared with me, My Apps, or All apps.
-* Sort the list either ascending or descending by app name,last opened, creation date, date modified,owner name.
+* Sort the list either ascending or descending by app name, last opened, creation date, date modified, and owner name.
 * Toggle between _Tile View_ or _List View_.
 * Create a new App or import an existing App.